-Each year, there are basic things we can infer about the housing market before they happen.
+Each year, there are basic things we can infer about the market to put together a housing forecast.
 One thing that is relatively easy to predict is whether or not it’s a buyer’s or a seller’s market.
 We can also predict how certain economic events will likely affect the housing market throughout the year.
 Of course, no one ever truly knows what’s going to happen but often, there is a general consensus around what is likely occur.
-For 2018, this is what’s forecasted:

 Prices will soar